brendanlu/tred/README.txt

 tred
 ----
 tred implements a range of order-3 tensor decompositions.
 Mathematically, they rely on a novel tensor algebra introduced in [1].
-In this, analogues of SVD, PCA, and PLS can be formulated, sharing many optimality properties with their matrix counterparts.
+Within this framework, natural tensor analogues of SVD and PCA were recently formulated; these decomposition techniques also have analytically proven optimality properties that mirror those of their matrix counterparts.

 The only top-level dependency, for an end user, is scikit-learn.
-We adopt many of their utilities and design patterns so tred is very natural to anyone with experience with the scipy/scikit-learn stack.
+We inherit from their base classes, so tred's class API's should be natural to any past scikit-learn users. tred's function API's also mirror scipy counterparts as much as possible.

 For the underlying tensor-product framework and tensor t-SVDM, see [1].
 For the explicit rank truncation, and the TCAM algorithm, see [2].